-Form5 Clinical Manifestation cutaneous initial itching followed by a painless papular lesion that becomes vesicular, ulcerates and develops into a black eschar in 2-6 days; head, neck, forearms and hands are common sites; if left untreated, can lead to septicemia and death pulmonary upper respiratory tract symptoms followed by fever, shock and death gastro- intestinal gastroenteritis with vomiting and bloody stools
+Form Exposure Clinical Manifestation cutaneous direct contact with infected animals/carcasse s or contaminated wool, hides and fur initial itching at the affected site followed by a painless papular lesions that becomes vesicular and develop into a black eschar in 2-6 days; head, neck, forearms and hands are common sites of infection; if left untreated, can lead to septicemia and death pulmonary inhalation of spores upper respiratory tract symptoms followed by fever, shock and death. gastrointestin al ingesting meat from infected animals gastroenteritis with vomiting and bloody stools

-Case definition (BCCDC 2010): Clinical illness with laboratory confirmation of infection:
+Case definition - Clinical illness with laboratory confirmation of infection:

-- Isolation of B. anthracis in a clinical specimen; or - Demonstration of B. anthracis in a clinical specimen by immunofluorescence
+- Isolation of B. anthracis in a clinical specimen; or - Demonstration of B. anthracis in a clinical specimen by immunofluorescence (8)